google/syzkaller/docs/fuchsia/README.md

 Syscall descriptions live in the `sys/fuchsia` folder.
-To update a syscall, you need to modify the `.txt` file that contains it, make sure your new definition matches the one in zircon's [syscalls.abigen](https://fuchsia.googlesource.com/fuchsia/+/master/zircon/system/public/zircon/syscalls.abigen) file. **If the syscall was used in `executor/common_fuchsia.h`, you need to update the usages there as well.** FIDL definitions do not need manual updating
+To update a syscall, you need to modify the `.txt` file that contains it, make sure your new definition matches the one in Zircon's [syscalls.abigen](https://fuchsia.googlesource.com/fuchsia/+/master/zircon/system/public/zircon/syscalls.abigen) file. **If the syscall was used in `executor/common_fuchsia.h`, you need to update the usages there as well.** FIDL definitions do not need manual updating